santiagoaldanondo/retro-bomber/README.md

 * NO: Change the css of the board.
 * Show the number of lives with a number of images instead of a number.
 * Create a bonus object that gives random prizes to the player.
-* Create more random messages to toggle them in the start screen.

 ## Fixed bugs